 Ants, the most common insects in the world, are an essential part of our ecosystem.
 They're also a big nuisance.
 Here's information to help you deal.

-Amazingly cooperative, impressively diligent and annoyingly invasive, ants are complex and fascinating creatures.
+Amazingly cooperative, impressively diligent and annoyingly invasive, ants are interesting and fascinating creatures.
 There are an estimated 22,000 different species of ants worldwide.
 Nearly 1,000 varieties live right here in the U.S.

 From their characteristics to their behaviors to their habitats, our guide contains a wealth of information about how to co-exist, control and, if need be, get rid of ants simply and safely.

 Not to be confused with termites, ants are between 1/16-inch and two inches in length with big heads, elongated bodies pinched at the waist, swollen abdomens and six spindly legs.
 They sport threadlike elbowed antennae, come in colors ranging from white to jet black.
 Some have wings, and some have stingers.
 Most people recognize an ant when they see it.
 Do you?

 According to PestWorld.org, the three most common types of ants in the U.S. are carpenter, odorous and pavement.
 In warm tropical climates such as in the South and Southwest, you’ll find an abundance of red fire, ghost, and big-headed ants.
 However, no matter where in the country you live, there are certain things that all ants have in common: